Really, really good gluten-free banana muffins.

 - 1/2 tsp almond extract (optional)

 - Preheat over to 350 degrees, with a rack positioned in the center.
-Grease muffin pan with cooking spray or line with paper liners.
+Grease muffin pan with butter, vegetable shortening, or cooking spray - OR line with paper liners.

 - Mix flours, sugar, baking powder, baking soda, brown sugar, stevia, xanthan gum, salt, cinnamon and nutmeg in a large mixing bowl with a wire whisk just to blend.

-- Add the rest of the ingredients to the flour mixture and beat with the paddle attachment of a standing mixer (or use a hand beater) until thoroughly blended.
+- Add the rest of the ingredients to the flour mixture and beat with an electric mixer until thoroughly blended.

-- Bake 18-25 minutes, until a toothpick inserted in the center of one of the muffins comes out mostly clean and they are golden brown.
+- Distribute batter between between 12 muffin cups.
+Bake 18-25 minutes, until a toothpick inserted in the center of one of the muffins comes out mostly clean and they are golden brown.

 - Remove from the pan and serve immediately or let cool on a wire rack.